 The terms of the securitization agreements related to the issuance of the securitization trust debt and the warehouse credit facilities require that we meet certain delinquency and credit loss criteria with respect to the pool of receivables, and certain of the agreements require that we maintain minimum levels of liquidity and not exceed maximum leverage levels.
-As of March 31, 2020, we were in compliance with all such covenants.
+As of March 31, 2021, we were in compliance with all such covenants.

 We are responsible for the administration and collection of the automobile contracts.
-The securitization agreements also require certain funds be held in restricted cash accounts to provide additional collateral for the borrowings, to be applied to make payments on the securitization trust debt or as prefunding proceeds from a term securitization prior to the purchase of additional collateral.
-As of March 31, 2020, restricted cash under the various agreements totaled approximately \$137.5 million.
+The securitization agreements also require certain funds be held in restricted cash accounts to provide additional collateral for the borrowings, to be applied to make payments on the securitization trust debt or as pre-funding proceeds from a term securitization prior to the purchase of additional collateral.
+As of March 31, 2021, restricted cash under the various agreements totaled approximately \$159.4 million.
 Interest expense on the securitization trust debt consists of the stated rate of interest plus amortization of additional costs of borrowing.
-Additional costs of borrowing include facility fees, amortization of deferred financing costs and discounts on notes sold.
-Deferred financing costs and discounts on notes sold related to the securitization trust debt are amortized using a level yield method.
+Additional costs of borrowing include facility fees, amortization of deferred financing costs and discounts on notes sold related to the securitization trust debt are amortized using a level yield method.
 Accordingly, the effective cost of the securitization trust debt is greater than the contractual rate of interest disclosed above.